alahiff/flink-mesos-demo/README.md

 | `mesos.resourcemanager.framework.principal` | The Mesos framework principal. |
 | `mesos.resourcemanager.framework.secret` | The Mesos framework secret. |

-I found that I needed to change `jobmanager.rpc.address` to the hostname of the machine on which I run the AppMaster.
+I found that I needed to change `jobmanager.rpc.address` to the hostname of the machine on which I run the AppMaster, otherwise the TaskManagers would try to connect to localhost rather than the correct hostname on which the AppMaster is running.

 ### Open the Web UI
 Browse to `http://<appmaster host>:8081/`